Westwood Community High School: Advanced Placement

-The Advanced Placement (AP) courses currently offered in the school include Calculus, Biology, Chemistry, Physics, English Literature and Composition, English Language and Composition, European History, and Computer Science A. All AP courses have been audited by the College Board to guarantee the satisfaction of the AP curriculum.
+The Advanced Placement (AP) courses currently offered in the school include Calculus, Biology, Chemistry, Physics 1, Physics 2, English Literature and Composition, English Language and Composition, and Computer Science A. All AP courses have been audited by the College Board to guarantee the satisfaction of the AP curriculum.

+20% of the high school population participate in writing AP exams.

+In 2023, 4 Westwood students earned AP Scholar Awards, 2 earned AP Scholar with Honor Awards, and 1 earned AP Scholar with Distinction.

-Students enroll in Pre-Advanced Placement courses for grades 10 and 11 and complete full AP courses in grade 12.
-The exception to this rule is English Language and Composition, which is offered in grade 11.
-They have the option to take additional AP courses, such as Art and History, online; they can also challenge multiple AP exams by paying a non-refundable registration fee without taking any AP courses.
+Students enroll in Honours or AP courses for grades 10 and 11 and complete full AP courses in grade 12.
 Exams are graded on a scale of 1 to 5, with 3 equaling a passing score; to receive post-secondary course credit, students must achieve a score of 4 or 5.

 Athletics

 The school has multiple sports teams, including Basketball, Soccer, Football, Volleyball, Badminton and Golf.
 All athletic teams participate in the Alberta Schools Athletic Association.
 Trojans have won many regional and provincial zones tournaments.